-Figure 7: (a) Statistics of pixels with difference in intensity; (b) result generated by jump flooding; and (c) result generated by standard flooding.
+Figure 7: (a) Statistics of pixels with differences in intensities; (b) result generated by jump flooding; and (c) result generated by standard flooding.

-6. Experimental Results
+6. EXPERIMENTAL RESULTS

-We have implemented JFA-L and JFA-E with trapezoidal shadow maps [MT04] using Visual C++.net 2003 and Cg 1.4.
+We have implemented JFA-L and JFA-E with trapezoidal shadow maps [14] using Visual C++.net 2003 and Cg 1.4.
 The hardware platform is Pentium IV 3.0GHz, 1GB DDR2 RAM with a NVIDIA GeForce 6800 GT PCI-X, 256MB DDR3 video memory.